gbazera/mini-email-client/README.md

-## Minimal Email Client for terminal
+## Mini Email Client
-Simple email client for terminal built with [Textual](https://github.com/Textualize/textual)
+Simple email client for terminal built with [Textual](https://github.com/Textualize/textual).
+**Currently only works with Google email addresses.**

 ### Config
 The app helps you set up the config on the first run.